sangmu1126/FaaS-Application/README.md

 #### Configuration (.env)
 Create a `.env` file in the `frontend` folder and set the API server address.
-Refer to the `.env.example` file.
+Note: `.env` is not committed to Git for security (`.env.example` provided).

 ```ini
 # frontend/.env
 VITE_API_BASE_URL=http://<YOUR_CONTROLLER_IP>:8080
 ```
-> **Note**: For security reasons, the `.env` file is not uploaded to Git.

 ---

-### 2. Backend (Optional Proxy / Gateway)
+### 2. Backend (Optional Proxy)

-Acts as a BFF (Backend For Frontend) mediating between the Frontend and the FaaS Controller, or handling logging/Slack notifications.
+A BFF (Backend For Frontend) mediating between the Frontend and Infra Controller.
-*Note: Currently, the Frontend might be configured to call the Controller API directly (check `config.ts`).*
+It handles CORS, hides API keys, and aggregates logs.

 #### Installation & Run
 ```bash